Last updated on January 5th, 2021 at 02:44 pm

 Tanzania is one of Africa’s most popular tourist destinations.
 This is because of the various tourist attraction sites the country has to offer.
 From beautiful parks (Serengeti to Lake Manyara) very well known National Parks.
 However, there are unique attractions in Tanzania that are little known but incredibly beautiful.
 Here is a list of the 11 unique attractions in Tanzania

-Tools found in this site, are over 100 years.
+Tools found in this site, are over 100 years old.
 Axe, scrapers and flints, It has a small museum with beautiful displays describing some of the discoveries.

-Isimila is also the site where many fossilized bones were found including those of a mammal related to the modern giraffe, but having a much shorter neck, and an extinct hippopotamus with unusual periscope-like projections.
-There is a small museum, and local experts to guide you can be hired.
+Isimila is also the site where many fossilized bones were found including those of a mammal.
+Related to the modern giraffe, but having a much shorter neck.

 When you are at Iringa, you can take public transport or a Taxi and be dropped at Isimila Junction.
 From there it is just a 15Mins Walk.